jhumelsine/jhumelsine.github.io/_posts/2024-07-08-suril-semaphore.md

 <img src="/assets/Semaphore6.png" alt="Take Action Test Design" width = "75%" align="center" style="padding-right: 20px;">

 ## Method Override Summary
-Rather than half a day to get the tests written and working, it was more like half an hour.
+Rather than needing half a day to get the tests written and working, it was more like half an hour.
 We had coverage for everything except the package-protected `isPermitAcquired(…)` method.
-And if we had not overridden it in the first test, it might have worked without issues.
+And if we had not overridden it in the first test, it might have worked without issues with the package-private `isPermitAcquired(...)` method.

 However, our efficiency came at a cost.
 Our tests had implementation knowledge.
 They were a bit more brittle.
-But given how few and small we were willing to accept that price.
+But given how few and small they were, we were willing to accept that price.

 # Summary
-While most of this blog provided an example of Method Override to inject a Test Double into the SUT in practice, I really wrote it for the lessons I learned with Suril:
+While most of this blog provided an example of Method Override to inject a Test Double into the SUT in practice, I wrote it for the lessons I learned with Suril:
 * Tightly coupled dependencies aren’t always obvious.
 * Releasing yourself from the responsibility of confirming dependency behavior is liberating, and testing becomes much easier.
+This may have been the first time I truly understood and appreciated the concept of a bounded SUT not directly depending upon its production dependencies.
 * Concurrency is always hard.

 # References